awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

     ]
 }
 ```

-A best practice to increase the chance that a spot request can be fulfilled by EC2 capacity in the event of an outage in one of the Availability Zones is to diversify across AZs.
-For this scenario, include each AZ available to you in the launch specification.
-And, instead of using the same subnet each time, use three unique subnets (each mapping to a different AZ).
+A best practice to increase the chance that a spot request can be fulfilled by EC2 capacity in the event of an outage in one of the Availability Zones is to diversify across AZs\.
+For this scenario, include each AZ available to you in the launch specification\.
+And, instead of using the same subnet each time, use three unique subnets \(each mapping to a different AZ\)\.

 **Availability Zone**